lkuper/icfp2016/README.md

 ## Final thoughts

-We had a lot of fun doing the contest this year, with feline assistance, of course:
+Thanks to the organizers for making this contest possible!
+We had a lot of fun this year -- with feline assistance, of course:

 ![Mylk helps with our ICFP Contest submission.](https://pbs.twimg.com/media/CpJhBHUUAAAD_lV.jpg)